Mael-zys/Deep-Learning-Methods-for-Cervical-Cancer-Classifier/README.md

 This is a [challenge](https://www.kaggle.com/c/ima205challenge2021/overview) for our course IMA205.
 There are 2 tasks: binary classification and multi-class classification.

-- For binary classification, I use resnet101 based fpn
+- For binary classification, I use ResNet101 based FPN (modified FPN)

-- For multi-class classification, I use resnet152
+- For multi-class classification, I use ResNet152

 ## Recommended environment